Jul 1, 2025

 What is the difference between Large Action Models and Agentic AI?

-Large Action Model Open Source
+How to Train a Large Action Model

 Training a LAM is vastly more complex than training a static model.
 These models need to: